ratulb/solana_program_and_rust_client/README.md

 > **Note**: You may need to do some [system tuning](https://docs.solana.com/running-validator/validator-start#system-tuning) (and restart your computer) to get the validator to run

-Listen to transaction logs:
+On-chain deployed program's logs can be viewed by launcing a separate terminal and firing the following command:
 ```bash
 solana logs
 ```
+> **None**: For logging messages inside the on-chain program, we should use the `msg!` macro[Logging](https://docs.solana.com/developing/on-chain-programs/developing-rust#logging)

 ### Build the on-chain program

-There is both a Rust and C version of the on-chain program, whichever is built last will be the one used when running the example.
 Go inside the 'solana_counter_program' directory if not already done:

 ```bash